lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 `@script`
-Let's use an example to illustrate the power of a figure.
-Here we have the estimates for three predictors from three models.
-Reading this table takes some time, as you need to conceptualize and compare each item.
+Let's illustrate the power of using a figure.
+We have the estimates for three predictors from three models.
+Reading this table takes some time because you read it, not just see it.

-Compare with using a plot for the same information.
+Compare it with using a plot.
 You quickly get a sense of the results, the magnitude, direction of association, and their comparison.
 You don't work as hard to understand the results.
 This is why we should prefer plots.

 I mentioned in chapter 3 that there are many statistical techniques to analyze cohorts.
 Which one you'll use will dictate the plots you'll use.
-A common output is some type of regression-based estimate and measure of precision, like confidence intervals, which this plot shows effectively.
-The standard error is also another measure of precision.
+A common output is some type of regression-based estimate and measure of uncertainty, which this plot shows effectively.
+The standard error is also another measure of uncertainty.

 ---